How Senior-Level Professionals Can Network to Find Their Next Role

 How to do it:

-• Send a message that’s honest and low-pressure:
+Send a message that’s honest and low-pressure:

 “Hi [Name], I’m exploring new roles and thinking through next steps in my career.
-I’ve always valued your perspective, would you be open to a short catch-up?”
+I’ve always valued your perspective; would you be open to a short catch-up?”

-• Be clear about what you’re targeting:
+Be clear about what you’re targeting:

-• “I’m focused on senior operations roles in clean tech, ideally at mission-driven orgs.”
+“I’m focused on senior operations roles in clean tech, ideally at mission-driven orgs.”

-• “Looking to move from large enterprise into midsize orgs where I can scale systems.”
+“Looking to move from large enterprise into midsize orgs where I can scale systems.”

-• Seek advice and insights, not a job.
+Seek advice and insights, not a job.
 Often, this turns into job search support anyway.

 Why it works:

 Relationships are your best long-term career strategy.
-These are the people who
+These are the people who want to help, but they need to know you’re in motion.

 When senior level job seekers ask me how to network without feeling awkward or sales-y, I tell them this: